tonybaloney/readysalted/README.md

 I have come up with a few options to achieve this

-## Option 1 - MQTT using an execution module, a proxy minion and a state module
+## Option 1 - MQTT using an execution module, and a state module

 This idea is to implement [MQTT](https://en.wikipedia.org/wiki/MQTT) as the transport mechanism and then each piece of hardware has custom firmware to respond to particular events.